WD7ang/WD7ang.github.io/_pages/about.md

 Hi!
 I am a junior (3rd-year) undergraduate student at Xidian University.
 Currently, I am a Research Intern at the HPC-AI Lab, National University of Singapore, under the supervision of [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 I am also fortunately mentored by [Dr. Wangbo Zhao](https://wangbo-zhao.github.io/) and [Dr. Pengfei Zhou](https://lancezpf.github.io/).

-My research interests lie in Efficient AI, Multimodal Models, Reinforcement Learning, and other emerging and exciting fields in AI.
+My research interests lie in Efficient AI, Reinforcement Learning, Multimodal Models and other emerging and exciting fields in AI.
 I am highly passionate about exploring diverse research directions and am always open to collaborative opportunities.

 Please feel free to reach out if you’d like to discuss potential collaborations or just chat about research!